datagica/parse-artists/README.md

 # Parse Artists

-If an artist is missing you can create a pull request
+If an artist, license or copyright is missing you can create a pull request

 ## Installation